Artists Club provides the opportunity for residents of our

 We open and close our meeting with devotions and prayer.

 At times, we go together to various restaurants for lunch and

 We look forward to meeting you and welcoming you into our

-The Genealogy club meets on the first and third
+The Genealogy Club meets on the third Wednesday of the

-A donation of $1 per meeting attended is requested to defray the
+A donation of $2 per meeting attended is requested to help defray

 Gospel, Country, Waltz, two-step, Rock and

 Gay Nineties up!
 Come